 The Organization places its cash on deposit with financial institutions in the United States.
 All of a depositor's accounts at an insured depository institution, including all non-interest bearing transaction accounts, are insured by the Federal Deposit Insurance Corporation (FDIC) up to the standard maximum deposit insurance amount of \$250,000, for each deposit insurance ownership category.
-As of December 31, 2022 and 2021, the Organization had demand deposits on hand in financial institutions which exceeded depositor's insurance provided by the applicable guaranty agency of \$0 and \$16,125, respectively.
+As of December 31, 2023 and 2022, the Organization had demand deposits on hand in financial institutions which exceeded depositor's insurance provided by the applicable guaranty agency of \$0

 Financial instruments, which potentially subject the Organization to concentrations of credit risk, consist principally of cash and accounts receivable.
-The Organization places its cash with high credit quality depositories, and its accounts receivable are due from organizations primarily located within the clinics geographic area.
+The Organization places its cash with high credit quality depositories, and its accounts receivable are due from organizations primarily located within the Organization's geographic area.